Why an Independent School?

 Do I have to pay the registration fee for every application?

 The $99.00 (Incl GST) non-refundable registration fee applies to every application that is lodged with the College.
 You are able to register more than one child through our Online Registration process, however should you need to enrol additional students in the future you will be required to submit an entirely new application.
+Please note that only one registration is required per student, regardless of the entry level to the College from Junior Kindy to Year 12.

 Why do we need to have an enrolment interview?